OgetoOndicho/DATA-SCIENCE-104/README.md

- ### FOLDER_2: MACHINE LEARNING PROJECT ON...CLASSIFICATION
+ ### FOLDER_2: MACHINE LEARNING PROJECT ON CLASSIFICATION STUDENTS COLLEGE PLACEMENT
-- Building a classification Algorith to model the probability whether or not it rains in Nairobi City for the date of 22nd July 2026
-- The Project utilizes historical data from weather patterns for the last 10 years from the Meteorological department to enable forecast of future weather patterns.
+- Built a Logistic Classification Algorith to Model the probability of Students receiving successful placement to College based on their respective individual performances.